sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Vector Properties and Operations
 --------------------------------

 This is not intended to be a linear algebra library and currently linear transformations (e.g. rotation, reflection, translation) aren't generally supported.
-Some basic functionality for treating rational points as vectors of :math:`\mathbb{Q}^2` does exist in the form of properties and operations such as angle, dot product, norm, distances in relation to other rational points, while some simple transformations sucn as scaling, transposition, and coordinate swapping are available.
+Some basic functionality for treating rational points as vectors of :math:`\mathbb{Q}^2` does exist in the form of properties and operations such as angle, dot product, norm, distances in relation to other rational points, while some simple transformations sucn as scaling, counter-clockwise rotation through :math:`90` degrees , and permuting coordinates are available.

 Dot products, norms and distances are discussed :ref:`here <rational-points.euclidean-metrics>` and, in relation to the rectilinear norm, :ref:`here <rational-points.rectilinear-metrics>`.